Code0987/blog-md/posts/2023-10-29/index.md

 ### The Need for Preventing Empty Updates

-Empty updates occur when an `UPDATE` statement is executed, but the new values being set are identical to the old values.
-In other words, the update does not result in any changes to the data.
-These empty updates can waste resources and potentially lead to infinite loops in cases where table maintenance triggers recursively update their own table or multiple tables update each other in a circular fashion.
+Empty updates are silent problems in PostgreSQL, occurring when an `UPDATE` makes no real changes to data.
+They're wasteful and can lead to loops in scenarios with recursive triggers.

-Empty updates can occur in a variety of situations, but they are often most pronounced in scenarios involving recursive triggers.
-Consider two common cases where empty updates can be problematic:
+Some common causes of empty updates include:

-**Table Maintenance Triggers**: In many databases, you'll find triggers responsible for maintaining a table's data integrity.
-If these triggers inadvertently update the same table they are meant to maintain, you could inadvertently trigger a recursive loop.
-Without a mechanism to detect and halt empty updates, these loops could lead to database inefficiency and even stack overflows.
+- Triggers meant to maintain data integrity can trigger loops if they update the same table.
+This leads to inefficiencies.

-**Two-Way Data Synchronization**: In complex database environments, you may have two tables that need to stay synchronized.
+- Two tables need to stay in sync.
 Changes in one table trigger updates in the other, and vice versa.
-Without careful handling, this can lead to recursive circular updates, causing empty updates and performance issues.
+Mismanagement can lead to recursive circular updates, causing empty updates and performance issues.

 ### The Solution: A Simple Trigger Function